 The architecture guild is responsible for making important system design decisions, impacting multiple teams.
 It consists of engineers who rotate in and out of the guild.
 We follow a lightweight process, from RFC (Request for Comment) to ADR (Architecture Decision Record), after which they end up in product teams (permanent) or mission teams (temporary).

 To make sure that decisions happen effectively, we use the DACI framework, a proven tool for making group decisions.

 DACI stands for Driver, Approver, Contributor, and Informed.

-The Driver is responsible for guaranteeing that everything in the decision making process will gets done.
-Making sure that stakeholders are aware, information is gathered and action items are being completed.
+The Driver is responsible for guaranteeing that everything in the decision-making process will get done.
+For example, ensuring that stakeholders are aware, we have all the information and complete all action items.

 The Approver is the decision-maker and the person finally accountable for the decision.

 The Contributor is a person or group knowledgeable enough to influence the decision-making process with their experience — the advice-givers.

 Finally, the Informed are the people who need to know about the decision because it will impact them.